reiver/article-20250227/README.md

 In July 2023, [Bluesky attracted jeers and controversy](https://techcrunch.com/2023/07/27/bluesky-racism-slur-apology-feedback/) when Bluesky was criticized for not preventing racist content.

-As a reaction to this, BLuesky decided to take a hands-on apporach and moderate — they created the [Bluesky community guidelines](https://bsky.social/about/support/community-guidelines) and hired moderators.
+As a reaction to this, Bluesky decided to take a hands-on apporach and moderate — they created the [Bluesky community guidelines](https://bsky.social/about/support/community-guidelines) and hired moderators.

 Fans of the prior hands-off approach may see this change as heavy-handed, a violation of social-norms around freedom of speech, and a _cure that is worse than the disease_.

-However, this is constrasted by fans of the hands-of approach, who may see it as, a reasonable attempt by Bluesky to protect is users.
+However, this is constrasted by fans of the hands-on approach, who may see it as, a reasonable attempt by Bluesky to protect its users through the use of moderation.

-And yet, this _reasonable attempt by Bluesky to protect is users_ through moderation resulted in a backlash and new controversy.
+And yet, this _reasonable attempt by Bluesky to protect is users through moderation_ resulted in a backlash and new controversy.

 It feels as if Bluesky will be blamed if they _do_ take action and and will (also) be blamed if the _don't_ take action.

 ## Protests and Freedom of Speech

-Maybe part of the conflict is around what tends to get called _freedom of speech_.
+Maybe part of this conflict can be better understood through what tends to get called _freedom of speech_.

 In the U.S., the first amdendment is often considered sacrosanct.

 > Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.

 Included in this text is the concept of _freedom of speech_.
-In particular, _freedom of speech_ as law — a restriction on what the U.S. government is permitted to do.
+In particular, _freedom of speech_ as law — a particular set of restrictions on what the U.S. government is permitted to do.

 But, Bluesky is not the U.S. government.
 This form of _freedom of speech_ would _not_ apply to them.

-However, in the U.S, _freedom of speech_ as social-norm (that goes beyond the requirements of the law) is common, too.
+However, in the U.S., _freedom of speech_ as social-norm (that goes beyond the requirements of the law) is common, too.
 The idea that ....
 And, perhaps captured by the children's rhyme:

 > Sticks and stones may break my bones,
-> but words [including abusive language and insults] shall never hurt me.
+> but words [such as _abusive language_ and _insults_] shall never hurt me.

-...

-## Political Bias
+Should there be _freedom of speech_ (as a social-norm) on Bluesky or not?

+Some say "yes".
+Some say "no".

+Protests are often protected due to both _freedom of speech_ law and norms.
+So, what happens when _freedom of speech_ norms are not only ignored but spurned.

+It there a way to _univesally_ protect protests without _freedom of speech_?
+Or have those who said "no" to _freedom of speech_ but were against the censoring he protest video — have they _foot-gunned_ themselves?

-## Moderation, Censorship
+## Moderation versus Censorship

+There is a discussion to had about _moderation_ versus _censorship_.

-What is the difference between **moderation** and **censorship**‽
+What is the difference between them‽

-I any people's minds, these words ha
+Is there a difference between them‽
+Are they just different words for the same thing‽ — similar to "_and_" and "_but_"‽

+I will argue that in practice, in this context, that there is no semantic difference between the two.
+In practice, _moderation_ and _censorship_ are semantically same thing — although perhaps differ in connotation — just like the words "_and_" and "_but_"
+I.e., you call _censorship_ that you like "_moderation_"; and you call _moderation_ that you don't like "_censorship_".

+But I think focusing on that missing an important point —

-It is true that, in practice, "Moderation" and "Censorship" have the same meaning
+Yes, it is true that, in practice, "Moderation" and "Censorship" have the same meaning.

-(It is just that the connotation is different  — one is usually seen as positive where the other is usually seen as negative)

-The problem is not that there is Moderation / Censorship per se —
+But, the problem is not that there is Moderation / Censorship per se —

 The problem is WHO is in control of it —